 - 1.1 Parents have a right to request that their child is admitted to a year group other than their normal year group at the School.
 This may be to a year group below or above, and there may be a variety of reasons for making this request.
 For example, the child might be gifted, suffer from long-term or serious illness, or have been educated overseas and/or used to studying at a different level (these are examples only, not an exhaustive list). - 1.2 However, parents do not have a right to decide that their child will be admitted outside their normal age group.
-Such requests must be considered by Reach South Academy Trust as the Admission Authority, in order to decide whether or not to agree the request in principle, or refuse the request, taking into account the factors set out below.

-- 1.3 Requests for admission outside normal age group are not applications for admission, which must still be made in the usual way.
+Such requests must be considered by Reach South Academy Trust as the Admission Authority, in order to decide whether or not to agree the request in principle, or refuse the request, taking into account the factors set out below. - 1.3 Requests for admission outside normal age group are not applications for admission, which must still be made in the usual way.
 Parents are strongly encouraged to make their requests in a timely manner, preferably well ahead of any application deadlines, so that they can obtain a decision in principle which will enable them to make informed decisions when they subsequently apply for admission.
 A separate request must be made to the Admission Authority for each school being considered. - 1.4 Reach South Academy Trust as the Admissions Authority will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned, taking into account the parents' views, information about the child's academic, social and emotional development, the child's medical history and the views of their medical professionals, whether they have previously been educated or attended nursery out of their normal age group, and whether they may naturally have fallen into a lower age group, if it were not for being born prematurely.
 They will also take into account the views of the Headteacher of the Academy and, where provided, the Headteacher of any current or previous school.
 This is not an exhaustive list, and parents may put forward any matters for the committee to consider. - 1.5 Parents should make their requests by completing a Request for Admission Outside Normal Age Group Form and submitting it with any supporting documents to the School marked for the attention of the Clerk to the Local Governing Body.
-This form is available to download on the School's website or in hard copy from the School's main office. - 1.6 In all cases, the Local Governing Body will notify parents of the outcome of their request formally in writing, explaining its reasons in sufficient detail for parents to understand why it came to that decision.
-Where the request is agreed in principle, this letter should accompany the application for admission subsequently made for a place at the School. - 1.7 Parents do not have a statutory right of appeal against a refusal of a request for admission outside normal age group, but they may submit a complaint under the School's published Complaints Policy if they do not believe the request was dealt with properly.
+This form is available to download on the School's website or in hard copy from the School's main office. - In all cases, the Local Governing Body will notify parents of the outcome of their request formally in writing, explaining its reasons in sufficient detail for parents to understand why it came to that decision.
+Where the request is agreed in principle, this letter should accompany the application for admission subsequently made for a place at the School.